mr-hoffman/CSA-Lab-1.4-Operaters-and-Printing/README.md

 Your output should look like this:
 ```
-Enter the number of minutes :: 625 \n
+Enter the number of minutes :: 625
 625 is 10 hours and 25 minutes
 ```